geojupyter/jupytergis/docs/tutorials/intro.md

 ## Conclusion

-Now you’ve learned how to add all the layers you need from various sources and have created a basic map!
+Congratulations on completing this tutorial!
+You've created a basic map in JupyterGIS, learned how to add new layers, rearrange layers, alter symbology, and save your project.
+You're now well on your way to becoming a pro JupyterGIS user!

 ## Additional resources